 Many answers can be researched individually, instead of asking a fellow co-worker or supervisor.
 Introverts have a knack for thinking of the solution first, rather than relying on someone else to give them the answer automatically.

 Introverts tend to be very observant, even with things that are not visible to the eye.
-They take in their whole surroundings and can easily adapt to its needs.
+They take in their whole surroundings and can easily adapt to their needs.

 This can be problematic if an introvert is stuck in a busy office.
 Instead of focusing on the task or tasks that need to be tended to, they may become distracted by their other co-worker's problems, making it especially hard to complete their duties on time.